 Under code provision E.1.2, the Chairman should attend the annual general meeting.
-Due to other commitments which must be attended by the Chairman, the Chairman was unable to attend the 2012 AGM.
-Nevertheless, Mr. Hou Hsiao Bing, an executive Director, presided as the chairman at the 2012 AGM, and Mr. Tam Kam Biu, William, an independent non-executive Director, chairman of the Audit Committee, the Nomination Committee and the Remuneration Committee of the Company attended the 2012 AGM, and answered questions from the Shareholders.
+Due to other commitments which must be attended by the Chairman, the Chairman was unable to attend the 2013 AGM.
+Nevertheless, Mr. Tam Kam Biu, William, an independent non-executive Director, chairman of the Audit Committee, the Nomination Committee and the Remuneration Committee of the Company presided as the chairman at the 2013 AGM, and answered questions from the Shareholders.